 Our board of directors and senior management have been examining potential uses of cash, including acquisitions and stock repurchases.
 After studying various alternatives, we decided that investing in bitcoin is currently the best use of our cash.
 Bitcoin will be our principal treasury holding on an ongoing basis, subject to market conditions and our anticipated cash needs.
-As we embark on our new acquisition strategy, our board intends to proactively evaluate our use of cash.
+As we embark on our new acquisition strategy, our board intends to proactively evaluate our use of cash, ensuring we maintain adequate working capital.